 5. Dedicate a web browser to use only for course work if you prefer.
 This is another effective way to keep your school activity separate from personal or work activity.

-8. When submitting attachments to Dropbox, try selecting your submission after it is ready.
+8. When submitting attachments to your assignment dropbox, try selecting your submission after it is ready.
 This will allow you to confirm that the correct file is attached and readable.

 9. Take advantage of the free technology resources that Penn State provides to students:

-- Lynda: Offers online training for commonly used programs.
-This becomes available to students after the first week of classes
+- LinkedIn Learning: Offers online training for commonly used programs (This becomes available to students after the first week of classes.)

 Feel free to contact the Penn State IT Service Desk at any time with technical support questions or for help with Penn State systems.